JuliaAI/MLJ.jl/paper/paper.md

 We acknowledge valuable conversations with Avik Sengupta, Mike Innes, mlr author Bernd Bischl, and IQVIA's Yaqub Alwan and Gwyn Jones.
-Seed funding for the MLJ project has been provided by the Alan Turing Institute's Tools, Practices Systems programme, with special thanks to Dr James Hethering, its former Programme Director, and Katrina Payne.
+Seed funding for the MLJ project has been provided by the Alan Turing Institute's Tools, Practices and Systems programme, with special thanks to Dr James Hethering, its former Programme Director, and Katrina Payne.
 Mathematics for Real-World Systems Centre for Doctoral Training at the University of Warwick provided funding for students exploring